 Does this option reflect our CMP vision statement?
-Not really, It almost some like we are building a pool or keeping a pool and building a school assumbly.
-The pool is a community aget but it does not some wilson they school.
+Not really, It almost seems like we are building a pool or keeping a pool and building a school assumed of.
+The pool is a community aget but it does not serve wilson the school.
 Does this option reflect the values of Wilson HS?
-No. Wilson 181. has no competicing for the product to not soon an asset that is eggiped by Wilson Students.
+No. Wilson 181. has no connection for the prode It is not seen an asset that is enjoyed by Wilson Students.
 Would you vote "yes" for this option on a future bond?
 Les Consider the Challenges of this option.
-Will the pool Beep As structural integrity?
-Structural Limitations Consider the Opportunities of this option Reg the pul.
-Not much more than IDI
+Will the pool lego As structural integrity?
+Consider the Opportunities of this option Keep the purl.
+Not much more than